 Workplace Human Rights Assessment

-Major areas requiring improvement and mitigating actions:
+Major areas of improvement and mitigating actions were identified:

 |Corporate Level||Country/Site Level|